Services of the PCA

 Control Committees (CCs) of the National Council and the Council of States on the lawfulness, appropriateness and effectiveness of activities conducted by the federal authorities.

 - It indicates to the CCs issues, which it considers should be examined in depth as part of

 - It monitors on behalf of the CCs the quality of evaluations initiated by the Federal Administration itself, and their application within decision-making processes.

-- The PCA conducts short evaluations for the CCs to clarify specific questions and supports them in following up on previous investigations.
+- The PCA conducts brief evaluations for the CCs to clarify specific questions and supports them in following up on previous investigations.

 - The PCA may, at the request of other

 parliamentary committees, conduct evaluations on the effectiveness of measures taken by the Confederation.

 Legal bases and institutional context of the PCA

 The legal bases of the PCA are set out in the Parliament Act (ParlA) and the Parliamentary Administration Ordinance (PAdminO).
 In particular, article

 article 10 of the PAdminO provide the PCA with substantial rights to information: